Suzanne McCarthy is discussing Psalm

 Paola and I were just settling into life this side of the pond after serving churches in Friuli and Sicily.
 I was teaching first year Hebrew and pursuing an MA at the University of Wisconsin-Madison.
 Poor as church mice, we had one child and another on the way, but we needed a car.
 So I bought one a mechanic put up for sale at what seemed a good price, with every spare dollar to my name.

 He sold me a lemon.
-It was a car brought up from Missouri which had been flood-damaged.
-The mechanic put it back into working order just enough to fool someone like me, in order to make a pretty penny.
+It was a flood-damaged car brought up from Missouri.
+The mechanic put it back into working order, just enough to fool someone like me in order to make a pretty penny.

 When the car broke down a couple of weeks later, I stormed into the gas-station and demanded they fix the car or give me my money back.
 The gas-station owner looked at me like the fool that I was, and told me with laughing eyes that them were the breaks.